 Joining and leaving the trip

 Flights and trains are not included, you make your own way to and from the starting and finishing point of the trip.
 British Airways flies from London City directly to Florence at 7am or from London Heathrow to Pisa at 10.55am, timetables may change.
 There are also European airlines flying from the UK to Florence or Pisa with a connection in Europe.
 From Pisa International Airport, you can take an express bus to Florence Santa Maria Novella railway station.
 The journey takes about 70 minutes and a 5-minute walk from the station to the hotel.
 For more information and timetables please visit www.autostradale.it.
-Please note The Cultural Travel Company does not arrange international or domestic travel.
+Please note CTC does not arrange international or domestic travel.

 Maximum group size